 I was inspired by the luscious fruitcake recipe of my dear culinary friend Jenni Field of Pastry Chef Online.
 She had just posted on her blog the recipe for The Beloved’s Fruit Cake – baked by her husband, from a recipe by Alton Brown.
 Anything that Jenni bakes or cooks on her popular blog, I take note of.
 I trust Jenni’s superb, no-fail recipes.
 The Beloved’s fruitcake was so easy to do and mine came out intensely fragrant and moist.
 The procedure was simple: Soak.
 Mix.
 Bake.
 Enjoy.

 My own version of fruitcake, inspired by Jenni’s The Beloved consisted of tropical fruits: dried mangoes, pineapples, langka (jackfruit) plus the magnificence of dates, raisins, cashews and walnuts.
 I baked for our family and to give to close friends who I know will appreciate the love and good thoughts that came with these scrumptious fruitcakes.
 As the cakes came out of the oven, the heady aroma from the brandy hit me swiftly.
-I was ready to send these beauties to some happy homes and good friends.
+I was ready to send these beauties to good friends.

 Holiday Fruitcake with Dried Mangoes, Pineapple and Jackfruit

 - 1/2 cup chopped dried pineapple

 - 1/2 to 1 cup baking rum or brandy divided, use 1 Tablespoon for brushing cake after baking

 - 1/2 cup + 2 Tablespoons softened unsalted butter room temperature

 - 1/2 teaspoon ground cloves

 - 1 3/4 cups all-purpose flour